constbeecoding/test-site-playground/README.md

 Starter files used [here](https://github.com/pluralsight/web-dev-starter).

-## Project Structure and Details

-TODO

-# Test Site Playground
-## Purpose
-This project is meant to practice site builds and javascript from this Pluralsight course and beyond.

-Starter files used here.

 ## Notes from the starter file Project:

 - You will need to have Node installed to start this environment.
 If you are not sure if you have Node installed run `node -v` in your terminal.
 If you do not see a version number output, install Node before moving on.